 Nestled in the middle of Gabriola Island, Ravenskill Orchard is a family-owned and operated farm with over 1,000 apple trees!
 When you first arrive at the farm, you are greeted by a huge and inviting farm barn and a woof from the farm ‘guard’ dog.
 Overflowing baskets of freshly picked apples and the caramel apple toffee frame the main entrance, and just a few steps into the shop is the tasting bar.

 Gabbie’s Cider is offered in Real-Dry and Semi-Dry, plus two other flavours found only in-house.
 It was one of the best ciders I have tasted, and their line up of industry awards show that the pros agree.
 After a beautiful walk around the farm and a few more sips of soul-warming cider, we pet the dog, grabbed a few caramel toffees and a jug of apple juice, and set off.

-This guest post was written by Jesse Millar (@jesse.hm on Instagram).
-He’s a proud resident of Nanaimo and a member of the Adventure 360 Team, a Tourism Nanaimo initiative aimed at sharing what locals love most about our incredible city and passing along that info to travelers.
+This guest post was written by Jesse Miller (@jesse.hm on Instagram).
+He’s a proud resident of Nanaimo and a member of the Adventure 360 Team, a Tourism Nanaimo initiative aimed at sharing what locals love most about our incredible city and passing along that info to travellers.